RahulKumar208/Playwright_Automation_for_Web_and_Mobile/README.md

-# Playwright Automation Testing for Web and Mobile
+# Playwright Automation Testing (Web/Mobile) And Appium with Eclipse for Android App Automation

 This repository contains an end-to-end test automation suite for the Studydrive platform using **Playwright**.
 The tests cover user onboarding, course joining, document uploading, and user interactions on both web and mobile applications.